anlsys/valgrind/taskgrind/paper/PLAN.md

     - Aucunes garantis sur la justesse des codes

 2) Motivations
+    On the reliability of programs.
+E.W.
+Dijkstra
+    """
+        I shall argue that our programs should be correct
+            - exemple: cite famous example of program errors

+        I shall argue that debugging is an inadequate means for achieving that goal and that we must prove the correctness of programs
+            - Currently (Helgrind, ThreadSanitizer(=Archer), ... : programmer observe an error, then debug it.
+Maybe there is other that didn't show; maybe his debugging does not handle all cases, ...

+        I shall argue that we must tailor our programs to the proof requirements
+            - Rust is going that direction (?)
+            - Not the direction taken over the past 50 years, for the sake of productivity
+                - Cite languages that tried that, and failed

+        I shall argue that programming will become more and more an activity of mathematical nature.
+            - Pour compléter
+    """

     2.1) How programmers are currently debugging their task-based parallel applications
         - Helgrind, ThreadSanitizer (<=> Archer)
     2.2) Proposed Analysis